bruce-hill/tomo/docs/lists.md

 ---

 ### `to`
-Returns a slice of the array from the start of the original array up to a specified index (inclusive).
+Returns a slice of the list from the start of the original list up to a specified index (inclusive).

 ```tomo
 to(arr:List(T), last: Int -> List(T))
 ```

-- `arr`: The original array.
+- `arr`: The original list.
 - `last`: The index up to which elements should be included.

 **Returns:**
-A new array containing elements from the start up to the specified index.
+A new list containing elements from the start up to the specified index.

 **Example:**
 ```tomo